 Revelatory, that is what it was revelatory.
 Not the amusing face of God kind, more exact.
 It started when Thunderbirds and Blue Angles in their F-16C/D Fighting Falcons and their F18C/D Hornet Fighters trimmed out to conduct aeronautic acrobatics covered the entire city with a thirty-minute fly over the Boroughs.
 Fine, I said to myself, a good show, celebrating all the first responders of New York City in a salute to their courage in the fight against a pandemic.

+Now, please recall my experience with the jet fighter fly over.
 The display of power like this can raise every hair on your body with awe, terror, and the fear of death.
 I know the fear well because it happened to me a long time ago in a roar that ripped something from my being.
 For me, the fly-over of gratitude recalled that lesson.
-In just those few minutes, I thought how easy it is in this world to turn every bridge and tunnel to rubble along with whatever else a dozen warships could be sent to destroy in NYC.
-Intellectually, this is unlikely, but I felt it emotionally as if in a film I’ve already seen.
+In just those few minutes, I thought how easy it is in this world to turn every bridge and tunnel to rubble along with whatever else a dozen warships could do to destroy NYC.
+Intellectually, this is absurd and very unlikely, but I felt it emotionally as if in a film I’ve already seen.
 The hair on the back of my neck sent me straight into logic models and the theory of change for answers, so I didn’t question it.
 I just started.

 Using code to cope with the unthinkable offers a range of content management systems (CMS) in our minds and places like this in which to share thoughts.
 You may recognize the CMS terms.
 Some of the most common are Java, Perl, PHP, Python, among many others.
 As code systems, they represent an accepted, partial existence drifting unseen in the Ctrl+Shift+I background of more familiar titles such as Chrome, Edge, Safari, and Firefox.
 If the browser Netscape sounds familiar, think of the others as tribes sharing a new hunting ground.
 Through these surviving vehicles, the world is laid at your feet.
 You stand on platforms like WordPress, Medium, LinkedIn, Facebook, Twitter, and hundreds of others you use to manage your content, get the attention of others, and perhaps make people curious.

 In taking on a major malfunction, breaking it into smaller pieces is helpful, but whether in big parts or the little ones, it is hopeless when it comes to constitutional jargon.
-American’s observing the jurist legislators of our nation have nothing better to do than tie knots in their tongues.
-There are reasons to do homework about how it may be possible to replace all talk, no action legislators with scientists, but step one is to find the source of idiocy.
+Observers of the jurist legislators tie knots in their tongues.
+Perhaps they should be replaced with scientists.
+There are reasons to do homework on how this may be possible.
+Step one is to find the source of idiocy.

 The Critical Legal Studies movement (Wiki) in the 80s examined liberal legalism of the late 1950s through the 1970s.
 Since then, observers of the conservative and progressive discourse are rebuilding the debate about our future under the law with discord and bad faith arguments.
 Common ground will not be found in this noisy place, and that is my problem.
 It is yours too.